With so many projects and tasks, how do you know which ones to prioritize?

 Since it’s difficult to measure, the RICE framework prescribes a simple scoring system for determining an idea’s impact:

-Confidence shows how sure you are about your estimates.
+Confidence is a score that shows how sure you are about the other 3 factors.

 Essentially, if you’ve had to rely on your gut feeling or anecdotal evidence to determine some of the other factors, the Confidence score should reassure you and give you more control over the prioritization process.

-Anything below 50% is considered a total shot in the dark by McBride.
+Anything below 50% is considered a total shot in the dark.

 To calculate the Effort score, consider the number of people you’d need for the project and how much time they’d take to complete it.